 Managing a virtual business has some added challenges over managing a traditional one.
-There are wonderful pros, but there are a few cons, as I wrote about previously.
+There are wonderful pros, but there are a few cons, as we wrote about previously.
 The first and foremost challenge is managing you.

 While some personalities find a virtual business or work-from-home environment more difficult to manage, you can create a structure so that it is a little easier.
-It might take more willpower for some than from others.
+It might take more willpower for some than for others.
 If you get distracted or can’t maintain focus easily (or even if you don’t!), developing a structure and schedule for managing a virtual business is very necessary.

 Working from home brings the challenge of isolation, which can lead to depression – and a loss of social skills.
 So, make sure you are getting out at least once a week.
 It can be lunch with a friend, a networking event, a client meeting at Starbucks, or a volunteer gig.
 But, make sure you have some in-person socializing as part of your schedule.

 Continuing with the calendaring concept, block times into your calendar for when you are going to work on client projects, marketing, financials, sales, etc. Be sure to save your best focus times for the biggest challenges.
 If you have promised a certain number of hours per week to a specific client, block those as well.
 This is especially important if you are a subcontractor.
 It allows you to see how much availability you have and prevents overpromising.